 Creating a budget — one that will get you out of debt so you can save money — is a great goal for the coming year.
 Taking control of your finances is possible only if you have a spending plan.

 But don’t budgets hurt?
 Not if you do them right.

-A successful budget includes goals.
-You need a reason to follow a regimen.
+A successful budget includes a goal — a reason to follow a regimen.
 That goal should be:

 - Specific.
 “I want to handle money better” could mean anything.
 Paying only two overdraft fees a month is technically better than your usual five.

 - Important.
 Maybe you’ve always wanted to self-publish a science fiction novel.
 That’s an intriguing goal, but it shouldn’t come at the expense of an emergency fund or regular contributions to a retirement account.

 - Achievable.
-Sure, it’d be great to pay off your mortgage within two years while also clearing $30,000 in student loans.
+Sure, it would be great to pay off your mortgage within two years while also clearing $30,000 in student loans.
 Don’t set yourself up to fail with unrealistic objectives.
 Do resolve to set reasonable objectives and use the momentum of each success to keep moving toward bigger goals.

 Hold yourself accountable

 Some goals are short-term, such as paying off a credit card or setting money aside for new winter boots.
 Others, such as buying a home or saving for retirement, won’t happen overnight.

 Personal finance author Liz Weston is a fan of bankruptcy expert and U.S. Sen. Elizabeth Warren’s 50/30/20 budget: No more than half of after-tax income going toward “must-haves,” 30 percent for “wants,” and 20 percent for savings and debt repayment.

 Thus, you would put basics like rent and utilities under “must-haves” and the funds for new boots under “wants” — unless your current pair lets slush in at every step.